hyprox1413/DeepC/README.md

 # DeepC
-Basic feed-forward network implementation in C with ReLU activation and naive gradient descent.
+Basic feed-forward network implementation in C with ReLU activation and naive gradient descent with mean squared error loss.